Updated: Nov 1

 The absolute chronology of Near Eastern history is a difficult and controversial problem.
 The Mesopotamians were very good at providing sequences of rulers, but our difficulty remains in establishing a firm point in time in which they can be attached.
-First millennium chronology is secure due to a record of a solar eclipse that took place on June 15, 763 which allows scholars to backtrack from reliable data.
+First millennium chronology is secure due to a record of a solar eclipse that took place on June 15, 763 B.C. which allows scholars to backtrack from reliable data.
 But the absolute chronology of the second millennium and before is uncertain.
 Just keep in mind throughout this series that although we have a relatively reliable sequence of events, based on Mesopotamian king lists, that sequence cannot be absolutely dated with certainty.
 We will be using the most commonly used dating system, which is known as the “Middle Chronology”.

 Unlike the Ancient Egyptian culture, the Near East developed writing early on and the clay tablet, the medium of writing that developed in southern Mesopotamia, was adopted by all Near Eastern cultures.
 These tablets have incredible durability in the dry soil of the region and the survival of hundreds of thousands of these texts distinguish the Ancient Near East from other ancient cultures.
 If you followed our Ancient Egypt series, you noticed our emphasis on the great tombs and on archaeological works.
 Literary works in Egypt were written on parchment and papyrus and did not survive well throughout antiquity.
 With the Ancient Near East we have more literary sources.

-The Fertile Crescent was inhabited by several distinct, flourishing cultures between the end of the last ice age (c.
-10,000 B.C.) and the beginning of history.
-One of the oldest known Neolithic sites in Mesopotamia is Jarmo, settled around 7000 B.C. and broadly contemporary with Jericho (in the Levant) and Çatal Hüyük (in Anatolia).
-It, as well as other early Neolithic sites, such as Samarra and Tell Halaf were in northern Mesopotamia.
+Noting geography, one of the oldest known Neolithic sites in Mesopotamia is Jarmo, settled around 7000 B.C. and broadly contemporary with Jericho (in the Levant) and Çatal Hüyük (in Anatolia).
+Other early Neolithic sites, such as Samarra and Tell Halaf, were in northern Mesopotamia.

-The Uruk Period
+The Uruk Period (4000-2900 BC)

-Early Dynastic Period
+Early Dynastic Period (2900-2350 BC)

 The entire Early Dynastic period is generally dated from 2900–2350 B.C. according to the Middle Chronology.
 The Sumerians were firmly established in Mesopotamia by the middle of the 4th millennium B.C., in the archaeological Uruk period, although scholars dispute when they arrived.
 It is hard to tell where the Sumerians might have come from because the Sumerian language is unrelated to any other known language.
-Their mythology includes many references to the area of Mesopotamia but little clue regarding their place of origin, perhaps indicating that they had been there for a long time.
+Their mythology includes many references to Mesopotamia but little clue regarding their place of origin, perhaps indicating that they had been there for a long time.

 Akkadian gradually replaced Sumerian as the spoken language of Mesopotamia somewhere around the turn of the 3rd and the 2nd millennium B.C. (the exact dating being a matter of debate), but Sumerian continued to be used as a sacred, ceremonial, literary and scientific language in Mesopotamia until the 1st century A.D.